 A Wall Street Journal reporter once did a survey of young, prosperous married couples.
 In these families both husband and wife worked.
 He asked the couples this question: “What is more important to you, building your marriage or making money?”

-If I remember correctly, more than 80 percent said that making money was the higher priority.
+The great majority said that making money was the higher priority.
 Some mentioned that they planned to make their fortune, then later, when they were financially comfortable, they would enjoy their marriage.
 Perhaps they didn’t realize that when later finally arrives it is too late to recover what was lost.

 As former president Calvin Coolidge said, “Prosperity is only an instrument to be used, not a deity to be worshiped.”
 It is no coincidence that many people who worship prosperity also have dying marriages.